avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 _**A discussion and open disagreement isn't about being RIGHT - it is about getting the TRUTH, which leads to the most optimal solution to a problem.**_

-This means to actually explore and understand the different points of view and possibilities when discussing solutions with your colleagues, friends, or family.
+This means to explore and understand the different points of view and possibilities when discussing solutions with your colleagues, friends, or family.
 It requires your thinking to change from being RIGHT or WRONG to finding the BEST answer.

 One of my favorite sentences: